 This seems to be a writing niche that Black people already have a pretty strong foothold in, but it could be stronger, since this is a massive niche…According to the National Center for Charitable Statistics, “In 2013, public charities reported over $1.74 trillion in total revenues and $1.63 trillion in total expenses.”

-If you check bidding sites, there’s a steady stream of requests for both grant and non-profit writing, so building expertise, a reputation, and a full-time income here looks probable (I see reports of making $75-$100/hr), especially if you can prove results and specialize in a niche.
+If you check bidding sites, there’s a steady stream of requests for both grant and non-profit writing, so building expertise, a reputation, and a full-time income here looks probable (I see reports of people making $75-$100/hr), especially if you can prove results and specialize in a niche.
 Skill-wise, according to Auntee Rik, it requires research + following instructions as well as “upgraded scholarship essay skills.”

 On the non-profit side, if you haven’t already been subscribing to and learning how to mimic the fundraising letters you get in the mail asking for donations, get on that.
 Your success will be heavily rooted in results and this will be a required skill.